anna-filou/LGBTmyths.com/_myths/lgbt-kids.md

 ---
 layout: myth
 type: Misconception
-title: Only adults can be LGBT+ because children aren’t sexual.
+title: Only adults can be LGBT because children aren’t sexual.
 short: While children don’t experience sexual attraction, crushes are common from the age of 5.
 Just like some kids get crushes on others of the opposite sex, some get crushes on kids of the same sex.
 tags: Kids
 order: 10